 We would very much like to help Boy Scouts plan Boundary Waters trips.
 As Scouters, we are dedicated to helping out any way we can.
 If you have any questions during your planning process, just give us a call.

 Many of you use your cell phone as your primary camera these days, and for good reason.
 Cell phone cameras continue to improve.
 The camera capabilities of the new iPhone 8 Plus are no exception.
 Here are just a few of the new enhancements.

 - The sensor, while still 12 megapixels, is larger than its predecessor.
 As a result, the sensor can take in more info which can lead to better photos.

 - A new software feature is Portrait Lighting.
-This features blurs the background of the photos the primary image stands out.
+This feature blurs the background of the photos the primary image stands out.
 You also now have 5 post-photo lighting adjustments.

 - The phone offers what Apple calls “deeper pixels”.
 Each pixel stores very precise light photons, increasing color definition.

-- The phone offers great buffering capabilities which eliminates shutter lag.
+- The phone offers great buffering capabilities that eliminate shutter lag.